APPLYING FOR FINANCIAL AID

 I have completed and submitted my Master Promissory Note (MPN), so why do I still have it on my "To Do List”?

 Please contact the Financial Aid Office (702.651.4303) to research why we do not have your MPN.
 Once the Federal government approves the request (originated), the MPN should be automatically uploaded onto your account.
 Be sure that you have successfully completed and submitted your MPN.

-When will my loans disburse?
+When will my federal loans disburse?

 If you are a first time borrower (meaning no prior loans or loan balances due to a pay-off or forgiveness), you will have a 30 day processing period as mandated by the U.S. Department of Education.
-If you already have a loan that has been previously disbursed, your loans will disburse 7 days prior to the start of the semester, unless there is an issue requiring resolution from the Financial Aid Office, other CSN departments, NSHE, or the U.S. Department of Education.
+If you already have a loan that has been previously disbursed, your federal loans will disburse 7 days prior to the start of the semester, unless there is an issue requiring resolution from the Financial Aid Office, other CSN departments, NSHE, or the U.S. Department of Education.

 I submitted my MPN & Entrance Counseling on the same day.
 How long before CSN receives it?

 CSN should receive Entrance Loan Counseling within 48 hours.
 The Master Promissory Note will show as received when a loan is originated (requested from the Department of Education).

 How long does the Alternative Loan application take to process?

 4 to 6 weeks.
 In order to ensure you keep your classes, please contact the Cashier's Office for payment options.
 The Financial Aid Office cannot hold you in your classes.